CSCfi/csc-user-guide/docs/computing/running/creating-job-scripts-puhti.md

 This can be overridden with the `--mail-user=` option.

 After defining all required resources in the batch job script, set up the environment.
-Note that for modules to be available for batch jobs, they need to be loaded in the batch job script.
+Note that for the modules to be available for the batch jobs, they need to be loaded in the batch job script.

 ```
 module load myprog/1.2.3
 ```

-Finally, we launch our program using the `srun` command:
+Finally, we launch our application using the `srun` command:

 ```
 srun myprog -i input -o output